Animal Rescue Theatre

 • very little oversight or regulation

-• blind trust - it is not challenging to get a 501(c)3 (i.e. non-profit status) but that designation signals to the public the entity is legitimate and trustworthy
+• blind trust - it is not challenging to get a 501(c)3 (i.e. non-profit status) but that designation signals to the public the entity is legitimate and trustworthy; there is also little to no oversight or regulation of nonprofits - it's the honor system for all operations and the only way malpractice would be highlighted is via a tax audit or public outing of unsound operations

 Many Animal Rescue organizations do incredibly challenging and productive work.
 The hard work, the long game work, the unglamorous work.